Bhashini-IITJ/visualTranslation/README.md

 hin-eng model : [link](https://drive.google.com/file/d/1qb9aUjgGp53lJdfLPUnCVb7mEbd5-gNi/view?usp=sharing)
 # End-to-end usage
+Input of the pipeline is the left image from above images and output of the pipeline is the right image from above images.
 To get the result out of the this pipeline, you could run the following command:
 ```bash
 source ./infer.sh -i <image_folder_path> -o <output_folder_path> -f <image_info_file> [ --M2M --hin_eng --de]
 ```
 The following are the options for the command:
-- -i: the path to the folder containing the images
+- -i: the path to the folder containing the full Scene images
-- -o: the path to the folder where the output will be saved
+- -o: the path to the folder where the output (full scene) will be saved
 - -f: the path to the json file containing the information of word in the image.
 - --M2M: use M2M translation model otherwise the indicTrans2 model will be used.
 - --hin_eng: use Hindi-English translation model otherwise English-Hindi translation model will be used.